LGUG2Z/komorebi/README.md

-workspace-padding                          Set the workspace padding for the specified workspace workspace-layout                           Set the layout for the specified workspace workspace-custom-layout                    Set a custom layout for the specified workspace workspace-tiling                           Enable or disable window tiling for the specified workspace workspace-name                             Set the workspace name for the specified workspace toggle-window-container-behaviour          Toggle the behaviour for new windows (stacking or dynamic tiling)
+workspace-padding                          Set the workspace padding for the specified workspace workspace-layout                           Set the layout for the specified workspace workspace-custom-layout                    Set a custom layout for the specified workspace workspace-layout-rule                      Add a dynamic layout rule for the specified workspace workspace-custom-layout-rule               Add a dynamic custom layout for the specified workspace clear-workspace-layout-rules               Clear all dynamic layout rules for the specified workspace workspace-tiling                           Enable or disable window tiling for the specified workspace workspace-name                             Set the workspace name for the specified workspace toggle-window-container-behaviour          Toggle the behaviour for new windows (stacking or dynamic tiling)